Preunicom/Lib_UART_Extension_Pack/README.md

 Sends the String to a UART/SPI unit of ExtPack without the trailing '\0'.
 Make sure the string ends with a '\0'!
+The delay between two chars is given in us and can not exceed 65535.

 #### set_ExtPack_SPI_slave() & set_ExtPack_I2C_partner_adr()